 - Email Notifications — You can send an email to the person completing the poll or survey form to confirm that their entry has been received, or even to yourself or business partners with Email Form Notifications.

 And there you have it!
 You now know some great NPS Survey question examples and templates.
-Read our guide on writing a summary of survey results to get some tips on how to present your findings.
+Read our guides to calculating a net promoter score and writing a summary of survey results to get some tips on how to interpret and present your findings.

 You’ll probably also be interested in our post on how to reduce SaaS bills on your website.